nomath4u/radiusnetworks.github.io/blog/android-ibeacon-library-now-available.md

 ## Capabilities not in iOS

-The library iOS 7 iBeacon APIs as much as possible.
+The library matches the iOS 7 iBeacon APIs as much as possible.
 But because Android is a more open platform, you can do some cool things with it that you can't on iOS.
 For example, you can monitor or range *any* iBeacon in the world, even if you don't know its unique identifier.
 You can also ranging in the background, and have your app come to life when you get a specific distance from an iBeacon.

 ## Getting Started